distortedfusion/blade-components/docs/10-components/button.md

 ## Disabled State

-Both linked buttons and traditional buttons can be set to a disabled state by supplying the `disabled` boolean attribute.
+Both linked buttons and traditional buttons can be set to a disabled state by adding the `disabled` attribute.

 ```blade-component-code
 <div class="flex justify-center">